Yeast Identification Services

-Cultures and culture purity
+Cultures and strain purity

 All cultures sent for identification should, ideally, be pure and should be sent securely packed, preferably on agar slopes.
 Culture purity is routinely assessed by both visual and microscopic examination but can also be determined by DNA-based methods if required or upon request.
 Individual strains can be isolated from mixed cultures if necessary, although this will require additional time and also incur extra expense.

 for further details before sending cultures to us for identification.

 All identification data are kept strictly confidential, and cultures submitted for identification will not be deposited into our open collection without prior permission being granted from the depositor.